-Ah Paris.
+Ah Paris, a must on a tour of France.
 We’ll never tire of its elegant boulevards, enviable assortment of galleries and museums, brasseries where you can sit all day nursing a bottle of wine, and its croissants.
 Well, actually, maybe it’s just us, but after the seventh straight day of eating a traditional butter croissant or pain au chocolat or even a baguette for breakfast, we can get a hankering for something a bit different.
 If you’re after something a little more nourishing, or simply something that doesn’t make your skinny jeans tremble in fear, we’ve eaten our way through some of the best breakfasts in the City of Light, and found seven worth braving the metro for.

 Opened by an ex-fashion PR, this whitewashed nook in the 1st Arrondissement bills itself as ‘The House of Breakfast’, and boy does it deliver.
 This popular breakfast and brunch spot isn’t what you’d call traditionally French; the founder is Bavarian, so on the menu you might find Bavarian-style pancakes sitting alongside poached eggs on roti with smoked fish.
 They do very drinkable coffee (a surprising rarity in Paris), and a roaring trade in cakes, muffins and tarts.
 Pop across the road afterwards to where the cafe’s namesake deli sells condiments, goods from the patisserie, gourmet muesli and coffee beans.
 Be sure to make a reservation – this place is popular, and you might end up spending a solid 45 minutes waiting for a table in zero-degree temperatures like one hungry writer (ahem).